 Epson InkJet, Photo Paper

-Per the vendor: This heavyweight 12 mil paper is especially suited for wide format prints.
+Vendor Notes: This heavyweight 12 mil paper is especially suited for wide-format prints.
 It is similar to Premium Luster Paper but has a 20% thicker base for increased durability and better handling properties.
 Prints are less likely to kink, eliminating the “half moon” mark common when handling wide format prints.

 This is an “E” surface paper that is traditionally used in the portrait and wedding markets.
 It features a rich texture that breaks up reflective glare, and reduces gloss differential commonly found with pigmented ink sets available in the market.